Jeffrey Sherman

 Jeffrey Sherman (born May 8, 1967) is a Social Psychologist and Professor of Psychology at the University of California, Davis.
 He is known for his research on social cognition, stereotyping, and implicit bias.

 Biography

 Sherman was born in Ann Arbor, Michigan and grew up in Bloomington, Indiana.
 He earned his BA in psychology at the University of California, Berkeley in 1989 and his PhD in psychology at the University of California, Santa Barbara in 1994, where he worked with David Hamilton (primary advisor), Diane Mackie, and Stanley Klein.
-In 1994, he accepted a position as Assistant Professor at Northwestern University, where he was promoted to Associate Professor with tenure in 2000.
-Since 2005, he is Professor of Psychology at the University of California, Davis.
+In 1994, he accepted a position as assistant professor at Northwestern University, where he was promoted to associate professor with tenure in 2000.
+Since 2005, he is professor of psychology at the University of California, Davis.

-Sherman served as the President of the International Social Cognition Network in 2006 and the President of the Society for Experimental Social Psychology in 2019.
+Sherman served as the president of the International Social Cognition Network in 2006 and the president of the Society for Experimental Social Psychology in 2019.

-Sherman is Chief Editor of Social Cognition.

 Research

-Sherman’s research investigates the cognitive processes underlying social judgments and behavior.
+Sherman's research investigates the cognitive processes underlying social judgments and behavior.
 Much of this work examines the psychology of stereotypes and prejudice.
 His most influential research addresses these broad topics: